chanzuckerberg/axe-storybook-testing/README.md

 Stories can use parameters to configure how axe-storybook-testing handles them.

+You can provide these wherever Storybook accepts [parameters](https://storybook.js.org/docs/writing-stories/parameters) (story, component, or global).

 ### disabledRules

 Prevent axe-storybook-testing from running specific Axe rules on a story by using the `disabledRules` parameter.